-VCT qualifying status risk: the Company is required at all times to observe the conditions laid down in the Income Tax Act 2007 and the Finance (No. 2) Act 2015 for the maintenance of approved VCT status.
+VCT qualifying status risk: the Company is required at all times to observe the conditions laid down in the Income Tax Act 2007 and any other relevant legislation for the maintenance of approved VCT status.
 The loss of such approval could lead to the Company losing its exemption from corporation tax on capital gains, to investors being liable to pay income tax on dividends received from the Company and, in certain circumstances, to investors being required to repay the initial income tax relief on their investment.